Spatiotemporal Differences of COVID-19 Infection among Healthcare Workers and Patients in China from January to March 2020: Introduction

 \section{Introduction}

-By the end of March 2020, the spread of coronavirus disease (COVID-19) in China, with Wuhan being the most affected area, had stopped, and there were no confirmed cases in most provinces.
-The growth rate of the epidemic was stabilizing, and the containment of the epidemic had achieved significant phased results \cite{b1}.
-At the same time, China paid a hefty economic price \cite{b2}.
-However, COVID-19 is still a pandemic in most countries and regions, and the number of cases continue to rise \cite{b3,b4,b5}.
-Overall, the world has been heavily hit by the COVID-19 pandemic caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) \cite{b6,b7}.

-COVID-19 is a novel infectious disease caused by SARS-CoV-2.
-Since the outbreak of COVID-19, many researchers have performed classical, epidemiological, mathematical, and statistical analyses to carry out emergency research from the perspectives of pathology \cite{b8,b9}, epidemiology \cite{b10}, genomics \cite{b11}, clinical medicine\cite{b12,b13,b14}, and molecular biology \cite{b15}.
-They aimed to identify the genetic viral sequence, virus source, intermediate host, and related risk factors of SARS-CoV-2.
-They also sought to clearly understand the hazard potential, mechanism underlying the spread of the disease, and risk factors of SARS-CoV-2 infection to provide a scientific reference basis for the customization of diagnostic kits and the development of antiviral drugs.
-However, when a novel infectious disease is prevalent, the creation of specific vaccines and radical treatments generally takes a long time \cite{b16,b17,b18}.
-In the early stage of the epidemic, relevant preventative measures such as self-isolation, restriction of crowd movement and gathering, and wearing of masks have become important emergency containment measures \cite{b19,b20,b21}.
-To achieve targeted and accurate containment, it is necessary to understand the spatiotemporal spread of COVID-19 as time progresses and determine its development trend at the earliest \cite{b22}.
+\PARstart{T}{he} COVID-19 virus was first discovered at the end of 2019, and subsequently spread rapidly worldwide.
+At present, the world has been heavily hit by the COVID-19 pandemic \cite{b1,b2}.
+Since the outbreak of COVID-19, many researchers have performed classical, epidemiological, mathematical, and statistical analyses to carry out emergency research from the perspectives of pathology \cite{b3,b4}, epidemiology \cite{b5}, genomics \cite{b6}, clinical medicine \cite{b7,b8,b9}, and molecular biology \cite{b10}.
+However, when a novel infectious disease is prevalent, relevant preventative measures such as self-isolation, restriction of crowd movement and gathering, and wearing of masks became important emergency containment measures \cite{b11,b12,b13}.